ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/02_ATAC-seq.md

 ## SPRI Selection

-Due to the size range of the molecules that provide valuable information in an ATAC-seq experiment being so big, usually a single-sided 1.8x SPRI clean-up is utilized.
+To capture the diverse range of fragments generated in ATAC-seq, a single-sided 1.8x SPRI clean-up is typically utilized.
 This high ratio ensures the retention of the small, highly informative nucleosome-free fragments while removing primer dimers (<130 bp).

 While a single-sided 1.8x SPRI is standard for high-quality cell suspensions, protocols such as Omni-ATAC—designed for frozen tissues or high-metabolic cell types—often utilize a double-sided SPRI (0.5x → 1.2–1.5x).
 Double-sided selection results in a cleaner-looking TapeStation profile, but it is more technically demanding.
 If the second ratio is too low (e.g., stopping at 1.1x), significant amounts of the biological multi-nucleosomal signal may be lost, reducing the library's complexity.